momyc/gevent-fastcgi/README.md

 ```
 ### PasteDeploy

-Gevent-fastcgi defines three `paste.server_runner' entry points.
+Gevent-fastcgi defines three `paste.server_runner` entry points.
 Each of them will run FastCGIServer with different request
 handler implementation:

 + *wsgi*

-	`gevent_fastcgi.wsgi.WSGIRequestHandler' will be used to handle requests.
+	`gevent_fastcgi.wsgi.WSGIRequestHandler` will be used to handle requests.
 	Application is expected to be a WSGI-application.

 + *wsgiref*

-	`gevent_fastcgi.wsgi.WSGIRefRequestHandler' which uses standard `wsgiref.handlers'.
+	`gevent_fastcgi.wsgi.WSGIRefRequestHandler` which uses standard `wsgiref.handlers`.
 	Application is expected to be a WSGI-application.

 + *fastcgi*

-	Application is expected to implement `gevent_fastcgi.interfaces.IRequestHandler' interface.
+	Application is expected to implement `gevent_fastcgi.interfaces.IRequestHandler` interface.
-	It should use `request.stdin' to receive request body and `request.stdout' and/or `request.stderr' to send
+	It should use `request.stdin` to receive request body and `request.stdout` and/or `request.stderr` to send
 	response back to Web-server.